Paddo0/DECO3801-WinDash/Application/README.md

 ### Database Data

 To get the data to display to the user, the website queries a database using the meter id as the key to get the series data to display to the user.
-The website will have to make several queries in increments of about 1 minute (can be configured) to process the real-time data that will be received by the database by the virtual meter.
-The user will also be able to refresh the website if they want the data to be update quicker than the automated refresh timer.
+The application also periodically queries the database in increments of about 30 seconds to process the real-time data that will be received by the database by the virtual meter.
+Since react is used, all components that are dependent on the data changing automatically update when the data is refreshed.

 ---